 We define a Light Weight hand weeder as a tool with a weight of 2 pounds or less.
 A sub-class of this standard would be the Very Light Weight standard with a weight of one pound or less.
 The standard Weed Twister, with a weight of one pound, falls into the Very Light Weight classification.
-The 48-inch Weed Twister weighs less than two pounds and the 54-inch model with the added bar grip weights 3 pounds.
+The 48-inch Weed Twister weighs less than two pounds and the 54-inch model with the added bar grip weights 3 pounds as does the 60-inch model.
+Several other long-handle weeders, such as those with a foot lever, for example, weigh closer to 4 lbs or more.
 These standards are appropriate only for the Long Handle tools as defined above.

 Precision Weed Removal Tool